Ptonmi2016/Twitter-Bot/README.md

 # Twitter-Bot
-this is a node.js and twitter API practice
+This is a node.js and twitter API practice

+This bot will make a new tweet every 20s reporting the current location of the spaceship.